Table of Contents:

-The Chest Supported db Row
+What Are The Chest Supported Dumbbell Row Benefits?

 While the Chest Supported Row doesn’t grab the headlines or score as the first choice when it comes to putting thick slabs of meat on the back, it’s not an exercise that should be underrated.